highfive-devs/highfive/README.md

 > of the developers decided to create this repository.

 *Note:* In preparation of `v3` of HighFive, we've started merging breaking changes into the main branch.
-More information and opportunity to comment can be found at: https://github.com/BlueBrain/HighFive/issues/864
+More information can be found at: https://github.com/BlueBrain/HighFive/issues/864

 # HighFive - HDF5 header-only C++ Library